PAL: PAL-L

-PAL-N (Argentina, Paraguay and Uruguay)
+PAL-N (Argentina, Paraguay, and Uruguay)

-In Argentina, Paraguay and Uruguay the PAL-N variant is used (Phase Alternating Line with CCIR System N broadcast system).
-It employs the 625 line/50 field per second waveform of PAL-B/G, D/K, H, and I, but on a 6 MHz channel with a chrominance subcarrier frequency of 3.582056 MHz (917/4*H) very similar to NTSC (910/4*H).
-PAL-N uses the YDbDr colour space.
+The PAL-N standard was created in Argentina, through Resolution No. 100 ME/76, which determined the creation of a study commission for a national color standard.
+The commission recommended using PAL under CCIR System N that Paraguay and Uruguay also used.
+It employs the 625 line/50 field per second waveform of PAL-B/G, D/K, H, and I, but on a 6 MHz channel with a chrominance subcarrier frequency of 3.582056 MHz (917/4*H) similar to NTSC (910/4*H).
+On the studio production level, standard PAL cameras and equipment were used, with video signals then transcoded to PAL-N for broadcast.
+This allows 625 line, 50 frames per second video to be broadcast in a 6 MHz channel, at some cost in horizontal resolution.

-Extended features of the PAL specification, such as Teletext, are implemented quite differently in PAL-N. PAL-N supports a modified 608 closed captioning format that is designed to ease compatibility with NTSC originated NABTS content carried on line 18, and a modified teletext format that can occupy several lines.

 PAL-M (Brazil)

-In Brazil, PAL is used in conjunction with the 525 line, 60 field/s CCIR System M, using (very nearly) the NTSC colour subcarrier frequency.
+In Brazil, PAL is used in conjunction with the 525 line, 59.94 field/s CCIR System M, using (very nearly) the NTSC colour subcarrier frequency.
 Exact colour subcarrier frequency of PAL-M is 3.575611 MHz, or 227.25 times System M's horizontal scan frequency.
 Almost all other countries using system M use NTSC.

-The PAL colour system (either baseband or with any RF system, with the normal 4.43 MHz subcarrier unlike PAL-M) can also be applied to an NTSC-like 525-line picture to form what is often known as "PAL-60" (sometimes "PAL-60/525", "Quasi-PAL" or "Pseudo PAL").
-PAL-M (a broadcast standard) however should not be confused with "PAL-60" (a video playback system—see below).
+The PAL colour system (either baseband or with any RF system, with the normal 4.43 MHz subcarrier unlike PAL-M) can also be applied to an NTSC-like 525-line picture to form what is often known as "PAL 60" (sometimes "PAL 60/525", "Quasi-PAL" or "Pseudo PAL").
+PAL-M (a broadcast standard) however should not be confused with "PAL 60" (a video playback system—see below).

 Home devices

 Multisystem TVs

-PAL television receivers manufactured in the 2000s can typically decode all of the PAL variants except, in some cases PAL-M and PAL-N. Many of receivers can also receive Eastern European and Middle Eastern SECAM, though rarely French-broadcast SECAM (because France used a quasi-unique positive video modulation, system L) unless they are manufactured for the French market.
+PAL television receivers manufactured since the 1990s can typically decode all of the PAL variants except, in some cases PAL-M and PAL-N. Many such receivers can also receive Eastern European and Middle Eastern SECAM, though rarely French-broadcast SECAM (because France used a quasi-unique positive video modulation, system L) unless they are manufactured for the French market.
 They will correctly display plain (non-broadcast) CVBS or S-video SECAM signals.
 Many can also accept baseband NTSC-M, such as from a VCR or game console, and RF modulated NTSC with a PAL standard audio subcarrier (i.e., from a modulator), though not usually broadcast NTSC (as its 4.5 MHz audio subcarrier is not supported).
 Many sets also support NTSC with a 4.43 MHz color subcarrier (see PAL 60 on the next section).